jMonkeyEngine-Contributions/Lemur/README.md

 standard 2D user interfaces.
 This is not simply projecting flat 'windows' into a 3D world.
 This means that any 3D scene graph element can potentially be a user interface element.
 Even the layouts are setup to manage fully 3D components.

+## Patreon

+If you find Lemur useful then please consider supporting me on [Patreon](https//patreon.com/pspeed42)